gildas/git-credential-bitbucket/README.md

 git config credential.helper "bitbucket --store-location /path/to/location"
 ```

-**Note:** Make sure the store is readable only by yourself as it wll contain sensible information.
+**Note:** Make sure the store is readable only by yourself as it will contain sensible information.

 #### Token Renewal